 Students develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies and increased awareness of how languages work in general.

 - Students are able to (1) gain an increased level of competency in all four macroskills—listening to, speaking, reading and writing German corresponding to Level A2 of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and language learning, as well as research skills and communication strategies.

-- Typically this unit is assessed in the following ways: (1) in-class and online tests; (2) written assignment; and (3) oral tasks.
+- Indicative assessments in this unit are as follows: (1) in-class and online tests; (2) written assignment; and (3) oral tasks.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)